Last update: 7 May 2023

 Scottsdale Live Steamers, Inc. is open to having new members to help run and enjoy the railroad.

 Prospective members will need to be voted into the club after a 90 day period where the prospect helps run the railroad and learns the rules.
-If you are interested, send an email to the address on the Contact page or stop by on one of the Sunday run afternoons and get acquainted.
+If you are interested, send an email to the address on the Contact page or stop by on one of the weekend run afternoons and get acquainted.

 Scottsdale Live Steamers is located in the McCormick-Stillman Railroad Park, 7301 E. Indian Bend Road, Scottsdale, AZ.